Witherslack Cycle Barn, Beck Head Farm, Witherslack, Grange Over Sands. Cumbria, LA11 6SH

 Call Steph Fry on 01539 552223

-OverviewThis luxury bunkhouse has specialist facilities for cyclists and walkers including drying room, laundry, secure lock up, eBike hire and free charging facilities.
-Located on the northern shore of Morecambe Bay at Beck Head, Witherslack, between Grange over Sands and Levens and set in beautiful peaceful surroundings below Whitbarrow Nature Reserve with plenty of outside space.
-Witherslack Cycle Barn is a bunkhouse for groups, families and individuals and is just 500m from Sustrans routes 700 the Morecambe 'Bay Cycle Way' and 70 Walney to Wear W2W, the Lakes & Dales Loop.
-Very close to the walking routes of Wainwright's Remote Lakeland, Furness Way and Westmorland Heritage Walk plus local walks on the doorstep.
-The bunkhouse features 4 en suite rooms, 2 lounges, diner, kitchen, drying room, laundry, secure bike store and is an E-bike hire depot.
+OverviewThis superior cycle themed bunkhouse has specialist facilities for cyclists and walkers, kayakers and lovers of the outdoors.
+Includes drying room, laundry, secure lock up and workshop, bike wash, eBike hire and free charging facilities, garden, BBQ area and fire pit.
+Four en suite bedrooms, 2 lounges, diner and fully equipped kitchen.
+Located on the northern shore of Morecambe Bay at Beck Head, Witherslack, between Grange over Sands and Levens in the beautiful Whitbarrow Nature Reserve with plenty of outside space.
+Just 500m from Sustrans routes 700 the Morecambe 'Bay Cycle Way' and 70 Walney to Wear W2W, the Lakes & Dales Loop.
+Woodland footpaths on the doorstep and very close to the walking routes of Wainwright's Remote Lakeland, Furness Way and Westmorland Heritage Walk.

 Beds & Rooms:14: 2x2(twin) 1x4(family), 1x6.

 Price per night:From £25 including bedding and towel.
 Please call for exclusive use deals and meals.